kenlasko/k8s/mariadb/README.md

 ```
 ./k3s/mariadb/scripts/sync-bootstrap.sh
 ```
+For the script to fully work, you must have a valid `kubeconfig` file with both Home and Cloud instances

 ## Primary DB Backup
 Run `mariadb-backup-sync` job from `mariadb` namespace on Home cluster.
 Do via either ArgoCD or: